 One of our customers recently said, “The worst thing we could do is conduct a survey and then do nothing.”
-A big challenge that organizations face when conducting employee surveys is responding to them.
-It's important to effectively communicate your process for taking action and driving change.
+And it's true – one of the biggest challenges that organizations face when conducting employee surveys is responding to them.
+Yet, it's mission-critical to not only effectively take action but to properly communicate your process for taking action and driving change.

-However, a common mistake organizations make is trying to do too much.
-They get results, identify ten areas for improvement, and then spend months fleshing out a strategy for how they are going to implement change.
+However, a standard mistake organizations make is trying to do too much.
+They get results, identify ten areas for improvement, and then spend months fleshing out a strategy for how they will implement change.

-All the while, employees are wondering, “What happened with that survey we took?”
+All the while, employees wonder: “What happened with that survey we took?”
 With no awareness or visibility into the process, employees often assume nothing is being done.

 1. Be transparent

 Engagement issues often stem from a lack of communication.
-Either your employees don’t feel they are being heard or recognized, or there simply isn’t enough alignment within the organization as a whole when it comes to vision and values.
+Either your employees don’t feel they are being heard or recognized, or there simply isn’t enough alignment within the organization regarding vision and values.
 Take your engagement survey as an opportunity to be transparent.
 Proactively share the results at your next all-hands meeting, and be honest about where there are areas for improvement.
 Share thoughts on how you’re going to make changes.
-Employees want to see that their leadership team is aware and on-board to make change happen - that you're all in it together.
+Employees want to see that their leadership team is aware and on board to make change happen – that you're all in it together.

 2. Dig deeper into survey results

 Following up on engagement surveys doesn't have to be a massive undertaking.
-Once you’ve reviewed the initial results, dig a little deeper if necessary.
-Maybe the responses to certain questions were not what you expected, or maybe you need to consider rephrasing certain questions.
+Once you’ve reviewed the initial results, dig a little deeper, if necessary.
+Maybe the responses to certain questions were not what you expected, or maybe you should consider rephrasing certain questions.

-If you notice something odd with one specific group, consider sending them a follow-up survey.
-It doesn’t have to be a long survey - even asking 2-3 additional questions could do the trick.
+Consider sending them a follow-up survey if you notice something odd with one specific group.
+It doesn’t have to be a long survey – even asking 2-3 additional questions could do the trick.
 Another way to dig deeper might be to set up one-on-one interviews with groups that scored extra high or extra low on engagement and get additional qualitative feedback on why that might be.
-Pulse and deep-dive surveys can also be useful.

 3. Review results with managers

-1-on-1 meetings can be a great opportunity to understand how each manager is doing with their group.
-Encourage managers to set aside time during their weekly 1-on-1's to review survey results with their team.
+1-on-1 meetings can be an excellent opportunity to understand how each manager is doing with their group.
+Encourage managers to set aside time during their weekly 1-on-1s to review survey results with their team.